local-food-in-leh-ladakh

 3. Homestays & Family-Run Restaurants

 • Homestays – Nothing beats a home-cooked meal!
 Staying with a local family?
-Expect traditional dishes like Skyu, Paba, and Chhurpi (dried yak cheese) served with love.
+Expect traditional dishes like Skyu, Paba, and Chhurpi (dried yak cheese) served with love at some of the finest homestays in Ladakh.

 • Small Family-Run Eateries – The best-kept secrets of Leh are these little, unassuming places where food is cooked with authenticity and care.
 Don't hesitate to step in and taste real Ladakhi hospitality!